iexel/fontus/README.md

 ###Introduction

 This project is a template/demo of a CRUD web application.
 It uses Spring Web MVC (a Java web framework) and jqGrid (an open source JavaScript grid).
 The application features internationalisation, user authentication/authorisation, RESTful web services and a few more things that can be found in almost any web application.
 It's my study project.
-I have published it in a hope that it may be useful to someone as a boilerplate for a new application or as a demo application that showcases the use of Spring MVC and jqGrid.
+I have published it [on GitHub](https://github.com/iexel/fontus) in a hope that it may be useful to someone as a boilerplate for a new application or as a demo application that showcases the use of Spring MVC and jqGrid.

 Why is it called Fontus?
 In the ancient Roman religion, Fontus was a god of wells and springs.